Hi there, my name is Oscar and I am a Sea Otter.

 In this Level, we concentrate upon encouraging our little swimmers to extend their swimming both on top of and under the water.
 Swimming strokes are a focus, preparing children for entry into level 7 and their final baby level.
 Water Safety Skills learned in the previous levels are added to also.
 We have some great fun with more boisterous volunteer swims with exciting lifts into the water plus what soon becomes most children's favourite activity, jumping in and learning to do this in a safe and controlled manner!!!

-We Sea Otters, live mainly along the pacific ocean on the west coast of America.
+Sea Otters, live mainly along the Pacific Ocean on the west coast of America.
 Our smaller Otter cousins, can be found all over the world, in America, South America, across all of Europe and Asia too.
 We are one big Otter family.

 Unlike most other marine mammals we have no blubber (fat under the skin), to keep us warm.
-We have instead lots of our special thick fur to make sure we don't get cold.
+Instead we have instead lots of our special thick fur to make sure we don't get cold.
 We have the densest fur of any animal with over 150,000 strands of hair per square centimetre!
 Now that's a lot of hair!
-We also have to eat quite a lot to keep our bodies warm and our favourite foods are clams, sea urchins and mussels but we also treat ourselves to a crab, some types of fish or an octopus every now and again.
+We are carnivores as we eat meat and we have to eat quite a lot to keep our bodies warm.
+Our favourite foods are clams, sea urchins and mussels but we also treat ourselves to a crab, some types of fish or an octopus every now and again.